wormholelabs-xyz/example-messaging-endpoint/README.md

   - MUST check that the caller is the current admin and there is not a pending transfer.
   - MUST check that `transceiverAddr` is not already in the array.
   - MUST check that the array would not surpass 128 entries.
-  - Appends the `transceiverAddr` to the Integrator’s array of Transceivers.
+  - Appends the `transceiverAddr` to the Integrator's array of Transceivers.
 THIS IS NOT REVERSIBLE.
 Once a transceiver is added for an Integrator, it cannot be removed.
   - Note: When a Transceiver is added, it is not enabled for sending or receiving on any chain.
 - `enableSendTransceiver(integratorAddr, chain, transceiverAddr)`
   - MUST check that the caller is the current admin and there is not a pending transfer.
-  - MUST check that the `transceiverAddr` is in the Integrator’s array of Transceivers.
+  - MUST check that the `transceiverAddr` is in the Integrator's array of Transceivers.
   - MUST check that the `transceiverAddr` is currently disabled for sending to the given chain.
   - Enables the Transceiver for sending to the given chain.
 - `disableSendTransceiver(integratorAddr, chain, transceiverAddr)`
   - MUST check that the caller is the current admin and there is not a pending transfer.
-  - MUST check that the `transceiverAddr` is in the Integrator’s array of Transceivers.
+  - MUST check that the `transceiverAddr` is in the Integrator's array of Transceivers.
   - MUST check that the `transceiverAddr` is currently enabled for sending to the given chain.
   - Disables the Transceiver for sending to the given chain.
 - `enableRecvTransceiver(integratorAddr, chain, transceiverAddr)`
   - MUST check that the caller is the current admin and there is not a pending transfer.
-  - MUST check that the `transceiverAddr` is in the Integrator’s array of Transceivers.
+  - MUST check that the `transceiverAddr` is in the Integrator's array of Transceivers.
   - MUST check that the `transceiverAddr` is currently disabled for receiving from the given chain.
   - Enables the Transceiver for receiving from the given chain.
 - `disableRecvTransceiver(integratorAddr, chain, transceiverAddr)`
   - MUST check that the caller is the current admin and there is not a pending transfer.
-  - MUST check that the `transceiverAddr` is in the Integrator’s array of Transceivers.
+  - MUST check that the `transceiverAddr` is in the Integrator's array of Transceivers.
   - MUST check that the `transceiverAddr` is currently enabled for receiving from the given chain.
   - Disables the Transceiver for receiving from the given chain.